DonNicoJs/arminaphotography/content/metadata.md

 ---
 title: Arminaphotography
 description: >
-  Armina Foodist offers not only food and beverage, lifestyle and commercial photography but also related design, marketing, business consulting, etc.
+  Armina Foodist offers food, lifestyle and commercial photography, as well as related design, marketing, business consulting, etc. Contact now to know more.
 ---